qble2/poe-spring-app/README.md

 The project's build is managed by [Maven](https://maven.apache.org).

 ## Features:
-The application allows the user to fetch
+The application allows the user to access:
 - The active leagues
 - His account's characters
-- The items of a character
+- A character's inventory
 - His stash tabs
-- The items of a stash tab
+- A stash tab content (table view and 2D preview)

 ## Built with:
 - Java 17